kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 # Whats Next?

-Up next will be how I deployed this blog using cloudflare tunnels.. once I actually write the post.
+Interested in how I deploy my blog?
+Take a peek at how I used a [cloudflare tunnel](/posts/exposing-my-blog-using-a-cloudflare-tunnel/).